-The Guidelines 2000 for CPR, represented the world's first international application of evidence - based science applied to cardiopulmonary resuscitation and a fundamental step forward to improve the chain of survival of CPR.
-These Guidelines clearly stated that - "When the airway is unsecured (as with a mask versus a tracheal tube), the possibility of hyperventilation with gastric insufflation, vomiting, and inhalation of vomit becomes a significant concern".
+As far back as the Guidelines 2000 for CPR, represented the world's first international application of evidence based science applied to cardiopulmonary resuscitation and a fundamental step forward to improve the chain of survival of CPR.
+These Guidelines clearly stated that -"When the airway is unsecured (as with a mask versus a tracheal tube), the possibility of hyperventilation with gastric insufflation, vomiting. and inhalation of vomit becomes a significant concern".

 The extent of "Inadvertent Hyperventilation" was clearly shown by Aufderheide et al in 2004.
-In a clinical observational study of ventilation rates by paramedics, even immediately after training, ventilation rates were twice the Guidelines recommended levels and inspiratory times were only 50% of those recommended.
+In a clinical observational study of ventilation rates by paramedics, even immediately after training, ventilation rates were twice the recommended levels Guidelines inspiratory times were only 50% of those recommended.

 This led the authors to conclude that: "any incidence of hyperventilation is likely to have detrimental hemodynamic and survival consequences during low flow states such as CPR".

-This was reiterated in an editorial by Pitts and Kellerman in the "The Lancet" in 2004 stated: "Unrecognized and unintentional hyperventilation may be contributing to the currently poor survival rates from cardiac arrest".
+This was reiterated in an editorial by Pitts and Kellerman in the "The Lancet" in 20049 stated: "Unrecognized and unintentional hyperventilation may be contributing to the currently poor survival rates from cardiac arrest".
 They also stated that "...Additional education of CPR providers is urgently needed to reduce these newly identified and deadly consequences of hyperventilation during CPR".

-In a 1995 publication from the American College of Neurosurgeons and the Brain Trauma Foundation the issue of hyperventilation for Traumatic Brain Injury, a commonly used technique for increasing oxygenation of the brain, was addressed and it was clearly stated that "Hyperventilation in brain injured patient's increases brain ischemia".
-This is certainly a major change in thinking and certainly links in with the issue of reduced Coronary Perfusion Pressure from inadvertent Hyperventilation reducing blood flow to the vital organs.
+In a 1995 publication from the American College of Neurosurgeons and the Brain Trauma Foundation the issue of hyperventilation for Traumatic Brain Injury, a commonly used technique for increasing oxygenation of the brain, was addressed stated and it was clearly that "Hyperventilation brain injured in patient's increases brain ischemia".
+This is certainly a major change in thinking as hyperventilation has been the standard practice for years for brain injured patients.
+However, it has now been shown that CO2 increases cerebral constriction and certainly links in with the issue of reduced Coronary Perfusion Pressure from Inadvertent Hyperventilation reducing blood flow to the vital organs.